bergie/bergie.github.com/_posts/2012-10-02-gjallarhorn.md

 * Asynchronous I/O operations with the content repository
 * Easier migration from the [Midgard1](http://midgard-project.org/midgard1/) series

-Asynchronous I/O is important when the content repository is used in persistent applications like desktop software or Node.js where Midgard can be used via [node-gir](https://npmjs.org/package/gir).
+Asynchronous I/O is important when the content repository is used in persistent applications like desktop software or Node.js, where Midgard can be used via [node-gir](https://npmjs.org/package/gir) ([see examples](https://github.com/piotras/node-gir/tree/master/tests/midgard)).
 You can read more about async operations [in the documentation](http://midgard-project.org/midgard2/#asynchronous).

 ## Why a content repository?